Midai Island

 Midai Island is an island in the Natuna Regency, Riau Islands, Indonesia.
-The island is split between the Midai District and the Suak Midai District.
+The island area of 26.19 km2 is split between the Midai District and the Suak Midai District, with a combined population of 5,289 in mid 2023.
 The island is only accessible by boat and has a port on the west side of the island, near Sabang Barat.